Featured Programs

 Community Program

 The F2F pairs a participant, an adult with mild to moderate disabilities, with a volunteer Friend.
-Friends get together once or twice per month at a mutually convenient time and place.
+Friends get together once a month at a mutually convenient time and place.
 Some enjoy spectating at professional sporting events (go Pats!), others stroll Frog Pond or lunch at a favorite diner.

 Friends split the cost of outings – and some participants provide their own transportation.